tkohonen/tkohonen.github.io/Windows_11_WSL.md

 * Start Powershell with Administrator rights (Run as Administrator)

 * WSL will be installed to your computer and in the default setting it will download latest Ubuntu
-> If you already have wsl installed you should make sure that it is updated.
-Use command wsl --update to update it.

 ´´´
 testing